regulondbunam/RegulonDB-wdpservice/README.md

 export FLASK_APP=app.py
 flask run --host=0.0.0.0
 ```
-Development note, if you are using visual code you have to execute the following command "pip install Flask-Session" before entering venv
+Development note, if you are using visual code you have to execute the following command "pip install Flask-Session" before entering venv, and to debug mode "export FLASK_DEBUG=1"